 For detailed timings please follow the 'drop-downs' below:

-At 8.30pm all younger boarders must be in Main House preparing for bed, and be in their rooms soon after 9pm, depending on their age.
+At 8.45pm, all younger boarders must be in Main House preparing for bed, and be in their rooms soon after 9pm, depending on their age.
 Lights-out is from 9.15pm depending on age.
 The house staff ensure each boy is encouraged to shower daily and that his teeth are cleaned before bed.
-They also support each boy in managing his clothing and laundry, making effective use of the school laundry system.
+They also support each boy in managing his clothing and making effective use of the school laundry system.
 Again, as the boys grow with age and maturity, we engender their need for self-reliance and independence in all matters of their hygiene, room cleanliness and management of laundry.

-The staff in each of the boarding houses sleep in their private flats within the boarding houses and remain on-call throughout the night.
+The staff in each of the boarding houses sleep in their own private flats within the boarding houses and remain on-call throughout the night.

 Weekends are more relaxed, and breakfast is served at the later times of 9am on Saturday mornings and 10.30am on Sundays.
 Weekend breakfasts are eagerly anticipated as they are of the 'Full English' traditional nature.

 If a whole day’s trip to London, Portsmouth or elsewhere is not planned for the day, Saturday mornings usually allow boarders to spend time in either Guildford or Basingstoke town centres for shopping, before returning to site for a cooked lunch.
 Saturday afternoon usually involves organised activities either on or off the site, and on Saturday evenings, after a cooked supper in the refectory, boarders often go ten-pin bowling, ice-skating, to the cinema or engage in some other fun activity.